Frequently asked questions

 Do you require a deposit?

-Yes, for Doula services I do.
+Yes, for birth doula services I do.
 We will discuss this at our initial meeting.
 I find it's best to get the financial side of things laid out clearly early on so that we can move on to the important stuff.

 Do we have a contract?